wingraptor/super-sycamore/content/posts/cuba-and-agroecology-a-potential-model-for-barbados.md

 3. An increase in the production of vegetables, tubers and beans of between 83% to 351%.
 4. An increase in resilience to  natural disasters.
 Farms using agroecological techniques experienced 30%-60% in initial damage as a result of a hurricane, which was lower than the average of 70% for all farms.

-“On an agroecological farm, if one thing doesn’t make it, another one will.
+> On an agroecological farm, if one thing doesn’t make it, another one will.
 There’s always something to eat.
-It doesn’t matter what happens.” — Nini, agroecological farmer
+It doesn’t matter what happens.

+— Nini, agroecological farmer

 ## What Can Barbados Learn?